 Operational emissions include emissions associated with area sources (energy use, landscaping, etc.) and vehicle emissions.
 Emissions from each phase of the project were estimated using the CalEEMod model.
-The average trips were based upon the proposed 19-units and default assumptions in the CalEEMod model.
+The average trips were based upon 13 proposed single family residential units and default assumptions in the CalEEMod model.